 Spring Starflower are related to onions and when crushed the foliage smells like onion.
 They grow 3-5 inches tall and have 1 inch flowers in shades of blue and white.
 They will naturalize in a woodland setting and are deer-proof.

 Did you find something new for you garden?
 I know fall is a crazy time in the garden but I’m always able to find an afternoon to plant masses of bulbs.

-If you’re looking for a gorgeous book with more information than you could possible need about bulbs, tubers, rhizomes and corms try to track down the book Bulb (affiliate link), it’s on amazon right now for really cheap but only from third part sellers.
+If you’re looking for a gorgeous book with more information than you could possibly need about bulbs, tubers, rhizomes, and corms try to track down the book Bulb, it’s on Amazon right now for really cheap but only from third part sellers.

-I picked mine up on the clearance rack at Barnes and Nobles when I was picking up a book for a baby shower.
+I picked mine up on the clearance rack at Barnes and Noble when I was picking up a book for a baby shower.
 It’s full of so much information!

-Every plant is described in detail with a beautiful picture and includes some insight on the origins and best practices for growing.
+Every plant is described in detail with a beautiful picture and includes some insight into the origins and best practices for growing.

-Don’t forget to PIN this to your Garden board!
-Check out my Garden Page for more ideas or start here:
+Check out my Flower Garden Page for more info or start here: